Updates, commentary, training and advice on immigration and asylum law

 Home Office cancels 40% of scheduled removal flights, finds David Bolt

 David Bolt, the Chief Inspector of Borders and Immigration, recently published a new report into the effectiveness of services that the Home Office outsources to private contractors, finding that inefficiency and lack of communication contribute to a waste of resources and time.
-The full report is available here: An Inspection of Home Of ce Outsourced Contracts for Escorted and Non-Escorted Removals and Cedars Pre-Departure Accommodation.
+The full report is available here: An Inspection of Home Office Outsourced Contracts for Escorted and Non-Escorted Removals and Cedars Pre-Departure Accommodation.

 The report focused on escorting and ticketing services in forced removals and the management of Cedars, the family Pre-Departure Accommodation Facility and identified several areas for improvement.